Flaming June or Dorothy Dene? A Muse of Frederic Leighton

 In 1879, Frederic Leighton’s biographer and neighbor (that’s handy, isn’t it?), Mrs. Barrington, noticed “a young girl with a lovely white face, dressed in deepest black, evidently a model.”
-This girl was actress Dorothy Dene, a muse, and the most significant woman of Leighton’s later years.
+This girl was an actress Dorothy Dene, a muse, and the most significant woman in Leighton’s later years.

-Leighton, who was the 1st Baron, felt very comfortable in her company and the press often saw them together at events and exhibition openings.
-The press even speculated they planned to marry since she spent a lot of time also at his house.
+Leighton, who was the First Baron, felt very comfortable in Dene’s company and the press often saw them together at events and exhibition openings.
+The press even speculated they planned to marry since she spent a lot of time at his house.
 However, Leighton denied any rumors and admitted they had never been engaged.
-Instead, it was a real muse-and-master relationship since Leighton was also the greatest supporter and sponsor of Dorothy's acting talent.
+Instead, it was a real muse-and-master relationship since Leighton was also the greatest supporter and sponsor of Dene’s acting talent.
 Their bond might have even inspired the playwright George Bernard Shaw, as some speculated, to write his famous play Pygmalion.
 He knew both of them, so who knows?

 Leighton approved of Dene changing her original name from Ada Alice Pullan to Dorothy Dene and he paid for all her diction and acting classes.
 Although her debut in London in 1885 was a blast and initially she made a considerable career with her stage presence and beauty, eventually her success faltered.
 Despite her expansion to New York, the critics doubted her acting skills.